bradbotcode/Liri-Node-App/README.md

 What Each Command Does:

+my-tweets
+Retrieves up to your latest 20 tweets:
+Will also take an alternative twitter handle as a fourth argument to show someone else's tweets.

 node liri.js my-tweets

-Displays my last 20 tweets and when they were created in terminal/bash window.
-I actually don't have 20 tweets on my personal account so this argument will notify the user that if they pass a 4th argument equal to any twitter handle, it will show that handle's 20 most recent tweets.
+spotify-this-song
+Retrieves song information for a track:
+If no argument is passed, song defaults to "The Sign" by Ace of Base.

 node liri.js spotify-this-song <song name>

-Shows the following information about the song in terminal/bash window:
-Artist
-The song's name
-A preview link of the song from Spotify
-The album that the song is from
-If you do not pass a song as a fourth argument, it will default to "The Sign" by Ace of Base.
+movie-this
+Retrieves movie information for a movie:
+If no argument is passed, movie defaults to "Mr. Nobody".

 node liri.js movie-this <movie name>

-Shows the following information in terminal/bash:
-Title of the movie.
-Year the movie came out.
-IMDB Rating of the movie.
-Country where the movie was produced.
-Language of the movie.
-Plot of the movie.
-Actors in the movie.
-Rotten Tomatoes Rating.
-Rotten Tomatoes URL.
-If no movie is passed as a fourth argument, it will default to "Mr. Nobody"
+do-what-it-says
+Takes info from random.txt (a song) and performs spotify-this-song:

 node liri.js do-what-it-says
-Takes the text from random.txt and runs the content (song information) through the spotify-this-song command.